haskell/cabal/release-notes/WIP-cabal-install-3.12.x.0.md

     Cabal configure (via the Setup interface) now accepts --coverage-for=<unit-id>, a flag which specifies which libraries should be included in the coverage report for some testsuite.

+- Add `cabal path` command [#8879](https://github.com/haskell/cabal/pull/8879)

+    The `cabal path` command prints the file system paths used by Cabal.
+    It is intended for use by tooling that needs to read or modify Cabal data, such that it does not need to replicate the complicated logic for respecting `CABAL_DIR`, `CABAL_CONFIG`, etc.

 - Redesign `cabal path` command to account for projects [#9673](https://github.com/haskell/cabal/pull/9673)